Back to conductor

 visit Eric's website

-Currently I am Music Director of the Northport Symphony Orchestra, Geneva Light Opera Company, Philharmonia Orchestra at Third Street, and Western Connecticut Youth Orchestra, as well as Associate Conductor with the Greenwich Village Orchestra and faculty/festival ensemble conductor at the Charles Ives Music Festival.
-I am also the founder and Music Director of OrchestraOne, a NYC based non-profit that has community involvement and participation as its foundation.
-Through these positions I strive to create programming that is unique, meaningful and diverse, as well as develop forward thinking and holistic initiatives for both our communities at large and the ensembles themselves.
+Currently, Mr. Mahl is the Music Director of the Northport Symphony Orchestra, Geneva Light Opera Company (NY), the Philharmonia Orchestra at Third Street, and Western Connecticut Youth Orchestra, as well as Associate Conductor with the Greenwich Village Orchestra and faculty/festival ensemble conductor at the Charles Ives Music Festival.
+He is the Founder and Music Director of Orchestra One, a NYC based 501c3, a community involvement and participation based organization.